-The best fish tape should be strong, easy to slide in and out, easy to
+The best fish tape should be strong, easy to slide in and out, easy to carry, and have an impact resistant case.
+These are the main criteria we looked at when evaluating the best electrical fish tape on the market.

 There’s no need to work with poorly made fish tape when there are so many quality options out there.
 But they can be hard to find – and that’s where we come in.

-Best Fish Tape
+Top 6 Best Fish Tape

 Southwire Fish Tape – Best Overall